- Excel Spreadsheet (Excel 2007+): PlannerTuts_BOQ_Pay_Item.xlsx

 P6 Schedule and BOQ challenges

-A contract’s Bill of Quantities is always meant to be more details then the schedule, at least in theory.
+A contract’s Bill of Quantities is always meant to be more details than the schedule, at least in theory.
 In many cases, the planner and the estimator are not working in perfect coordination and you may end with two different level of details for the same project.
 In case you need some background, check out Bill of Quantities explained.

 Let’s assume you are assigned to a new project that the company has just won.
 After opening the schedule you will notice that although the bill of quantities and the schedule total budget are the same, the level of the details is different – and the budget was loaded manually from the bill of quantities without any formal relationship between the activity ID, and the pay item.